Midwife in the Tire Swing

 Thundering and a furious digging distracted the queen at her egg-laying.
 The Lady Mother halted the song of her wedding flight where against all reason fallen white blossoms floated upwards on a fragrant breeze.
 In the passageways there arose an alarm, “Strange air, strange air.”
 Frantic cadres with no thought but to repair the breach in the gallery walls died as Housekeeping rushed to fill the gap with their bodies.
 The alarm was raised late for those who would have told her were dead.
 A mammal with a voracious taste for larvae was in the galleries.
 The Queen calmly switched over to her song of bereavement as maniples of plug-headed soldiers swarmed to the attack.

 The pygmy shrew ate well and quickly as it fought off the ants.
 White bodies squirmed, severed, at its lips.
-The invader was squealing with rage and pain as soldiers bit deep.
-Its teeth slashed, its digging talons clawed at gallery walls, causing collapses and obstructing the air shafts.
+The invader squealed with rage and pain as soldiers bit deep.
+Its teeth slashed; its digging talons clawed at gallery walls, causing collapses and obstructing the air shafts.
 It had been wounded but at great cost to the warrior caste.
 The soldiers lay dead and in scattered parts, the slippery fluids of crushed body cavities now growing viscous.
 It was hard for arriving maniples to wade through the sticky blood of fallen comrades.
 A vexillary cried, “The eyes, the eyes,” and his century threw itself at the pygmy shrew’s face.